Magnesium And High Blood Pressure Relates To Many Of Your Cell Functions

 More than half of the magnesium in your body is in your bones and teeth, with about 25% in your liver, muscles and other soft tissues while another small amount is in your blood and other body fluids.

-The Importance Of MineralsWell they are over one thousand studies describing the ways in which vitamins, minerals, herbs, antioxidants and other nutraceuticals can lower your high blood pressure, almost as well as standard medicines.
+There are over one thousand studies describing the ways in which vitamins, minerals, herbs, antioxidants and other nutraceuticals can lower your high blood pressure, almost as well as standard medicines.

-These nutrients, such as vitamin C, potassium, magnesium and coenzyme Q10, can prevent, control and treat high blood pressure in various ways, by mainly relaxing your arteries, protecting the lining of your blood vessels and disarming dangerous oxidants.
+These nutrients, such as vitamin C, potassium, magnesium and co-enzyme Q10, can prevent, control and treat high blood pressure in various ways, by mainly relaxing your arteries, protecting the lining of your blood vessels and disarming dangerous oxidants.

 Magnesium regulates the amount of sodium, calcium and potassium found within your cells, and also serves as a co-factor in the production of ATP also known as adenosine triphosphate, the basic energy source for all your body cells.